 #1 Every Tool Has Successes and Failures

 There are many tools to learn a foreign language.
 Not every tool will work for every person.
 I think that people are too quick to state their way is right the way because it worked for them.
 But almost every tool works for at least some people or it wouldn’t be around anymore.

 This summer I spent 8 weeks taking Accelerated Spanish 1 at a local Community College.
 It was mostly wasted money.
 I was already beyond the level of the class.
-Most of the students didn’t take it serious and stopped attending.
+Most of the students didn’t take it seriously and stopped attending.
 Even though I got little value from the class, I knew at least two of the students benefited a lot.
-For me the apps and YouTube videos were better.
-They likely signed up for Accelerated Spanish 2, where as I hired a teacher via Skype for one-on-one instruction.
-The Community College is probably a better choice for them, whereas the Skype way is working better for me.
+For me, the apps and YouTube videos were better.
+They likely signed up for Accelerated Spanish 2, whereas I hired a teacher via Skype for one-on-one instruction.
+Community College is probably a better choice for them, whereas the Skype way is working better for me.